-Many organizations believe the first solution to revitalizing innovation is to bring in technology solutions, specifically ones that will work without human interference (tough job) or technology that humans will actually use (toughest job).
-Using technology automation such as AI, cognitive analytics, or robotic process automation (RPA), still requires humans to study behavior and data that comes from the consumer before that information is able to be automated.
+Many organizations believe the first solution to revitalizing innovation is to bring in technology solutions, specifically ones that will work without human interference (tough job) or technology that humans will actually use (most challenging job).
+Using technology automation such as AI, cognitive analytics, or robotic process automation (RPA) still requires humans to study behavior and data that comes from the consumer before that information can be automated.

 The automation also does not address the loss of morale throughout the team that has occurred due to a longstanding problem.
-At worst, bringing in new technology could hurt the company culture further if teams are not clear about the solution the technology provides.
-Solutions need to be strategic processes that address all aspects of an organization in order to set it up for success moving forward.
+At worst, bringing in new technology could further hurt the company culture if teams are not clear about the technology’s solution.
+Solutions must be strategic processes that address all aspects of an organization to set it up for success moving forward.
 People are at the core of that process.

 You can’t go it alone.

 Another common misconception is that organizations should not use outside resources to change their processes.
-We understand you are the expert of your business and your challenges.
+We understand you are the expert on your business and your challenges.
 Alternately, outside resources provide a fresh perspective to an otherwise complex process.
-The people within the organization are deeply rooted in the problem and likely do not have the tools to see a bigger picture.
+The people within the organization are deeply rooted in the problem and likely do not have the tools to see the bigger picture.
 This happens all the time.
-The teams need an opportunity to look at the situation differently, that is where the real magic happens.
+The teams need an opportunity to look at the situation.
+Differently, that is where the real magic happens.

 At RIDG, we facilitate corporate innovation by first looking at what natural problem-solving behaviors are happening within an organization and their current innovation skills.
-We then help align with the company’s cultural norms and begin working with teams to come up with new ways of thinking and delivering on the value promise the company or organization is announcing to the market.
+We then help align with the company’s cultural norms and begin working with teams to develop new ways of thinking and delivering on the value promise the company or organization is announcing to the market.

-Similar to detectives, we help uncover ideas through assessments and analytics, modeling, prototyping, storytelling, and value creation.
-We are not bringing in new ideas, we’re simply allowing the team to uncover the ideas that are already within then.
+Like detectives, we help uncover ideas through assessments and analytics, modeling, prototyping, storytelling, and value creation.
+We are not bringing in new ideas, we’re simply allowing the team to uncover the ideas that are already within them.
 We help them innovate.
-It is through this process that we are able to not only help teams think in new ways but reenergize them and improve company morale.
+Through this process, we cannot only help teams think in new ways but reenergize them and improve company morale.

 The result leaves the team with a custom, branded innovation experience with tools for problem-solving that they can use across any problem they encounter moving forward.

-Learn more about RIDG’s customized innovation process, designed to guarantee scalable product or service design and continuous identification of increased revenue opportunities.
+Learn more about RIDG’s customized innovation process, which guarantees scalable product or service design and continuously identifies increased revenue opportunities.